 Monitoring of the radioactive contamination after the Chernobyl reactor accident

-The focus is especially on foods from the forest, such as mushrooms, which, even today, can still have increased contents of the radionuclide caesium-137.
+The focus is especially on foods from the forest, such as mushrooms and wild berries, which, even today, can still have increased contents of the radionuclide caesium-137.

 Development of radiochemical methods

 Another focus of the radioecology laboratory is the development and optimization of radiochemical methods for the determination of alpha and beta emitters in foods and environmental media.
 Here, quick methods used within the context of emergency preparedness or in cases of defense against nuclear hazards are of particular interest.

 The radioecology laboratory is also the Coordinating Office for medicinal products and their raw materials and commodities.
 Within the scope of this function, for example teas, herbs and spices are randomly tested.